The Ministry of Health is currently monitoring a case of measles in New Zealand.

 Check the list of exposure events for the current case of measles in New Zealand.

 The first symptoms of measles include a fever, cough, runny nose, sore and watery pink eyes (conjunctivitis), and sometimes small white spots on the back inner cheek of the mouth.

-Day three to seven of the illness: a blotchy rash that tends to start on the face, behind the ears, before moving over the head and down the body.
+From day three to seven of the illness, a blotchy rash appears.
+This tends to start on the face, behind the ears, before moving over the head and down the body.
 This lasts up to a week.

-- You can check yours and your child’s immunisation status by calling your family doctor or checking your own health records.
+- You can check your child’s immunisation status, and your own, by calling your family doctor or checking your own health records.

 - If you were born BEFORE 1969 (and you’re 50 or older), you are considered to have immunity.

 - Two doses of the measles vaccine provides the most effective protection for you, your family and the wider community.
 After one dose of the MMR vaccine, about 95% of people are protected from measles.
 After two doses, more than 99% of people are protected.